SimeonHristov99/FP_CS_Winter_22-23/Week_05 - Lists/README.md

 # Task 4

 Define procedures that accept a list of digits and return the number that is build by traversing the list from right to left.
-Create two versions - one that utilizes **folding**, and another that does **linear recursion**.
+Create two versions - one that utilizes **folding**, and another that does **recursion**.

 Test cases: